ok-ryoko/zig-notes/notes/pointer-const.md

 # const (Pointer) #

-Created on 2024-04-03; last updated on 2024-05-09
+Created on 2024-04-03; last updated on 2024-05-13

-If the type of a pointer has the `const` qualifier, then that pointer may not be used to mutate the referenced data.
+If the [type of a pointer](./pointer.md) has the `const` qualifier, then that pointer may not be used to mutate the referenced data.

 For example, the type `*const T` represents a [single-item pointer](./single-item-pointer.md) allowing loads but not stores.
 In C, we would call this a *pointer to `const`*.
 In C++, we would say that the pointer has *low-level `const`*.